PHIL 267 Introduction to Philosophy of Religion • 5 Cr.

 Studies philosophical issues affecting the understanding of religion.
 Students assess the rationality of religious beliefs, miracles, and the existence of God.

 After completing this class, students should be able to:

-- recognize and use basic philosophic vocabulary (e.g., “omniscience,” “Natural Law Theory,” “agnosticism,” etc) in essays, short answer tests, or matching quizzes.
+- Recognize and use basic philosophic vocabulary (e.g., “omniscience,” “Natural Law Theory,” “agnosticism”).

-- identify, distinguish, and explain the different schools of thought in Philosophy of Religion (e.g., natural theology, natural atheology, agnosticism, pragmatism).
-This may be assessed via short answer tests.
+- Identify, distinguish, and explain the different schools of thought in Philosophy of Religion (e.g., natural theology, natural atheology, agnosticism, pragmatism).

-- demonstrate in written essays how the philosophers studied in class effect and are effected by their historical era and culture.
+- Explain how the philosophers studied in class affect and are affected by their historical era and culture.